18 Exercises That Show You Exactly What Muscles You Are Stretching

 8. Down Dog Variation on the Wall

-Muscles highlighted: Pectorals and Latissimus Dorsi.
+Muscles targeted: Pectorals and Latissimus Dorsi.

 Stand far enough away from a wall or rack so that your body is parallel to the floor when you touch the wall.
 Move into this position by hanging from your hips and keeping your spine straight.